sps1112/sps1112.github.io/_posts/2021-05-3-GraphicsNShader.md

 </pre>
 </div>

-GUI has been provided to access the actor properties.
-All the actors of a given scene are listed in a GUI window named as **SCENE ACTOR LIST**.
+A GUI has been provided to access the actor properties.
+All the actors of a given scene are listed in a GUI window named **SCENE ACTOR LIST**.
 Each actor can have its name changed, visibility toggled, transform altered.

-As we stated each actor has a material.
-The materials are based on the various shader templates.
-Each shader template will have a material instance which defines this specific actor's color or texture.
+As stated, each actor has a material.
+The materials are based on various shader templates.
+Each shader template will have a material instance that defines this specific actor's color or texture.
 This data gets used in the shader code to render the object to scene.
-The various point, directional and spot lights give a combined lighting effect as we render each actor.
+The various point, directional, and spot lights give a combined lighting effect as we render each actor.

 <img class="article-screenshot" src="/assets/projects/gs0.png" alt=""/>